sailscastshq/docs.sailscasts.com/docs/pellicule/nuxt.md

 # Nuxt

-Nuxt is a special case.
-Unlike other integrations where Pellicule reads a config file and creates its own server, Nuxt requires a running dev server.
+Pellicule provides a Nuxt module that integrates video rendering into your Nuxt app.
+Add the module, create video components, and render — your full Nuxt environment is available.

-## Why Nuxt is Different
+## Why a Nuxt Module?

 Nuxt wraps Vite with layers of runtime machinery: